Best Online Degrees in: Health Education

 Health educators work in a variety of different settings, including healthcare facilities, colleges, public health departments, nonprofits, and private businesses, according to the U.S. Bureau of Labor Statistics (BLS).
 Potential career titles might include health and lifestyle coach, public health educator, community health educator, prevention specialist, community outreach program manager, or community program assistant.
 Some health education positions will require or prefer additional qualifications, such as CPR certification or a registered nurse license.

 To be qualified for entry-level work as a health educator, you will typically need a minimum of a bachelor’s degree in health education or a related area.
 However, some employers will require job candidates to also be credentialed as a Certified Health Education Specialist though the National Commission for Health Education Credentialing, Inc., the BLS explains.
 The certification process requires you to pass an exam that measures the competencies of entry-level health educators.

-The median yearly salary for health educators was $45,830 as of May 2010, the BLS noted.
+The median yearly salary for health educators was $45,830, the BLS noted.
 Health educators working in hospital and government industries had higher median salaries, at $58,440 and $48,900, respectively.
-Employment for health education professionals is expected to grow at a fast rate of 37% between 2010 and 2020, the BLS projects.
+Employment for health education professionals is expected to grow at a fast rate of 37%, the BLS projects.
 Even so, employment in the field is not guaranteed; your ability to obtain work will vary based on where you live and the economy, while your salary is determined by your level of experience and education, the size of your employer, the complexity of your roles and responsibilities, and other considerations.